awaescher/PathEd/README.md

 # ![windows][windows]
 PathEd

-PathEd is a simple tool to add or remove values from the Windows PATH variable.

 Without PathEd, it can be quite cumbersome to handle the old-school semicolon-devided PATH variable safely.

 PathEd has no dependencies besides the .NET Framework 2.0 and can be deployed with any installer, for example.